 Catholics believe that at the end of her earthly life, Mary the mother of Jesus was assumed bodily into heaven.
 Objections to this doctrine are based on a number of false assumptions (no pun intended).
 The chief of which is the idea that in order for any doctrine to be legitimate it must be explicitly taught in Scripture.
 The doctrine of Maryís Assumption, just like the doctrine of the Trinity, is not explicitly taught in Scripture.
 However, in both cases Scripture provides us with plenty of evidence to support them.

 There are two passages in Scripture that speak of someone being assumed into heaven: "By faith Enoch was taken up so that he should not see death; and he was not found, because God had taken him" (Hebrews 11:5).
 Also, "A chariot of fire and horses of fire separated the two of them.
 And Elijah went up by a whirlwind into heaven" (2 Kings 2:11).
 Everyone agrees that Enoch and Elijah were bodily assumed into heaven.
-Logically then, you would have to admit that Mary's assumption was a possibility.
+Logically then, all should agree that the same was possible for Mary.
 1. Scripture teaches us that it was possible.

 The Assumption of Mary is further consistent with Scripture as it is the logical result of her Immaculate Conception (the fact that she was conceived without sin [Genesis 3:15]).
 Death and corruption in the grave are the consequences of sin: "You are dust and to dust you shall return" (Genesis 3:19).
 Mary was sinless.
 Thus, her being assumed body and soul into heaven was natural and to be expected.
 2. Scripture implies that it was likely.